The contract just ends at the end of the fixed term, right?

 It does, and employees can make all the above claims regardless of length of service.
 Also, if the contract term goes beyond two years then they could also claim unfair dismissal if you do not end the contract properly and claim a redundancy payment.

-So, what’s the point of fixed term contracts then?
+So, what’s the point of fixed term contracts?

 Fixed term appointments can be a useful way to resource short term engagements for projects, peak times and cover for protracted absences such as maternity leave, and long-term sickness.
 They can also be effective in tying employment to funding streams that are available for a fixed period.